rokucommunity/rooibos/docs/index.md

 5. I get a Regression test suite as I write my code
 6. It's really the quickest way to develop.
 In my 20+ years professional experience those who follow TDD (or some less-strict form of it) write far more, and far better code than their counterparts, and their projects end up being way more maintainable over the years.

-As for me personally, I like to have my test in one window, the code I'm testing in another, and a third window with a telnet session, showing my testing output.
+Personally, I like to have my test in one window, the code I'm testing in another, and a third window with a telnet session, showing my testing output.
 This is especially handy, as Rooibos hyperlinks to the lines that assertions fail on, so I can easily navigate straight to the problematic tests.

 E.g.